benfrick/docs-portfolio/contributing.md

 ## Submitting a Content PR (Non-technical)

-To add/edit pages on the Commerce Docs site:
+To add/edit pages on the Commerce Docs site using the GitHub UI:
 1. Contact the Tech Docs team regarding your proposed changes.
 The Tech Docs team will reach out to discuss them with you.
    - Slack the [#tech-docs](slack://channel?team=T0G3T5X2B&id=C6A18NT7W) channel
    - OR